blkpvnthr/blkpvnthr/README.md

 **`(Developer/Engineer/Investor)`**
 # B L K P V N T H R    🐈‍⬛✨

-As a Web Development Intern at [Johns Hopkins University Applied Physics Laboratory](https://www.jhuapl.edu/) (JHUAPL), I design and build web applications that support both NASA and APL research and mission-critical projects.
+As a Web Development Intern at [Johns Hopkins University Applied Physics Laboratory](https://www.jhuapl.edu/) (APL), I design and build web applications that support both NASA and APL research and mission-critical projects.
 I'm also studying to become a Quantitative Researcher with a interest in algorithmic trading and quantum software development. 💻

 ### 🧰 Languages and Tools